Kyle Tucker Player Props: Astros vs. Athletics

-Kyle Tucker -- with a slugging percentage of .543 in his past 10 games, including one home run -- will be in action for the Houston Astros against the Oakland Athletics, with Hogan Harris on the hill, on July 20 at 9:40 PM ET.
+On Friday, Kyle Tucker (.571 slugging percentage in past 10 games, including one home run) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Rockies.
+In his last game, he went 1-for-4 with a double and two RBI against the Athletics.

 Kyle Tucker Game Info & Props vs. the Athletics